SunnyShikhar/music-datamining/README.md

 These questions are described as good indicators of an individual's mental health by the [Canadian Mental Health Association](www.cmha.ca/mental_health/mental-health-meter/).

+The survey also asked general data such as:

+- gender
+- age range
+- hours of music they listen to per day
+- if they have experienced anything unusual/traumatic recently (to help ensure music is the main factor contributing to mental health)

-Once the survey had more than 300 entries (and approximately 1000 songs), a Python script was made to fetch data from the Spotify's music catalog using Spotify Web API.
+Once the survey had more than 300 entries (and approximately 1000 songs), a Python script was made to fetch data from Spotify's music catalog using Spotify Web API.
 The  [Get Audio Features for a Track](https://developer.spotify.com/web-api/get-audio-features/) endpoint was used to retrieve song information in a JSON format.
 An example of this JSON output is shown below for a song.

 <b>"Starboy - The Weeknd ft.
 Daft Punk"</b>